-On the site map, VSP displays the sample locations for easy visualization (see Figure 1.1, upper left window).
+VSP can be used for designing samples for environmental settings as well as building/room/surface settings.
+For environmental settings, site maps and aerial pictures can be loaded into VSP for sample placement.
+For buildings and rooms, a CAD drawing or floor plan are loaded.
+Map View displays samples placed on maps and room drawings.
+On a site map, VSP displays the sample locations for easy visualization (see Figure 1.1, upper left window).
 VSP also lists the geographical coordinates of the sample locations (see Figure 1.1, lower right corner), which can be saved and exported as a Drawing Exchange Format (DXF) or SHP file for use in a geographical information system (GIS) or saved as a text file for use in global positioning system (GPS) software.

 Two additional output formats for the design created in VSP are available: a Graph View of the design (see Figure 1.1, upper right window), and a Report View (see Figure 1.1, lower left window).
 The Graph View displays either a Decision Performance Goal Diagram for Sampling Goals that involved selecting between alternative actions, or a performance graph comparing number of samples to a design parameter for the other classes of sampling goals.
 The Report View is a text report that describes the sampling design in detail.
-The report contains the input values, the assumptions, the cost of the design, a technical description of the sample size formula used, and a sensitivity analysis table to assess what would happen if more or fewer samples are collected than the optimal number calculated by VSP.
+The report contains the input values, the assumptions, the cost of the design, VSP output, technical description of the sample size formula and algorithms used, and a sensitivity analysis table to assess what would happen if more or fewer samples are collected than the optimal number calculated by VSP.